-An order modification leads to a new time priority if either the limit is changed or the order modification has a negative impact on the priority of the execution of other orders in the order book (e.g. increase of the volume of an existing order).
+An order modification leads to a new time priority if either the limit or the minimum acceptable quantity (MAQ, available for midpoint orders only) is changed or the order modification has a negative impact on the priority of the execution of other orders in the order book (e.g. increase of the volume of an existing order).
 However, if the volume of an existing order is decreased, the currently valid time priority will remain.